-A network access control list (ACL) is a feature provided by Virtual Private Cloud (VPC).
-It allows you to manage network access permissions.
-You can customize the rules of a network ACL and associate the network ACL with a VSwitch.
-This allows you to manage inbound and outbound network traffic of Elastic Compute Service (ECS) instances that are connected to the VSwitch.
+Network access control lists (ACLs) provided by Virtual Private Cloud (VPC) allow you to manage network access permissions.
+You can create network ACL rules and associate a network ACL with a VSwitch.
+This allows you to control inbound and outbound traffic of Elastic Compute Service (ECS) instances that are associated with the VSwitch.

 - A network ACL is used to filter inbound and outbound network traffic of ECS instances

-that are connected to a VSwitch in a VPC network.
-The network traffic forwarded to
+that are associated with a VSwitch in a VPC.
+The network traffic forwarded to ECS

-Note The inbound and outbound network traffic of the ECS instances will not be filtered by network ACLs.
-This applies if an ECS instance is associated with a secondary Elastic Network Interface (ENI) and the ENI is assigned an Elastic IP address in the cut-through mode.
+Note The inbound and outbound network traffic of an ECS instance are not filtered by network ACLs in the following scenario: The ECS instance is associated with a secondary elastic network interface (ENI) and the secondary ENI is assigned an elastic IP address (EIP) in cut-through mode.

 - Network ACLs are stateless.
 You must set both inbound and outbound rules.
 Otherwise, the system may fail to respond to requests.

-- If a network ACL is associated with a VSwitch, the network ACL does not filter the traffic forwarded between ECS instances that are connected to the same VSwitch.
+- If a network ACL is associated with a VSwitch, the network ACL does not filter the traffic forwarded between ECS instances that are associated with the VSwitch.

 Network ACL rules

 You can add rules to or delete rules from a network ACL.
 Changes to the rules are automatically synchronized to the associated VSwitch.
-An inbound rule and an outbound rule are created for a new network ACL.
-These rules allow all inbound and outbound network traffic transmitted through the associated VSwitches.
+By default, an inbound and outbound rule are automatically added to a newly created network ACL.
+These rules allow all inbound and outbound network traffic transmitted through the associated VSwitch.
 You can delete the default rules.
-The following table lists the settings of the default inbound and outbound rules.
+The following table lists the default inbound and outbound rules.

 - Default inbound rule

-Effective order Protocol Source IP addresses Destination port range Action Type 1 all 0.0.0.0/0 -1/-1 Accept Custom
+Priority Protocol Source CIDR block Destination port range Policy Type 1 all 0.0.0.0/0 -1/-1 Accept Custom

 - Default outbound rule

-Effective order Protocol Destination IP addresses Destination port range Action Type 1 all 0.0.0.0/0 -1/-1 Accept Custom
+Priority Protocol Destination CIDR block Destination port range Policy Type 1 all 0.0.0.0/0 -1/-1 Accept Custom

-- Action: indicates whether to allow or deny specific traffic.
+- Policy: indicates whether to allow or deny specific traffic.

 - Protocol: the protocol type.
 Available options include All, ICMP, GRE, TCP, and UDP.

-- Source IP addresses: the source IP addresses from which inbound traffic is transmitted.
+- Source CIDR block: the source CIDR block from which inbound traffic is transmitted.

-- Destination IP addresses: the destination IP addresses to which outbound traffic is transmitted.
+- Destination CIDR block: the destination CIDR block to which outbound traffic is transmitted.

 - Destination port range: the range of destination ports to which the inbound rule applies.